experimentarium/times/docs/part-2/04-special-processes.md

 * - PRC_ACTFLO (r,y,p,c)
   - Defines a conversion coefficient between the activity and the flow in commodity **c**.
 For storage processes, PRC_ACTFLO can be used for the commodities in the PCG in the standard way, but also for defining the amount of auxiliary flow of **c** per unit of activity.
 * - NCAP_AFC (r,y,p,cg,tslvl)
   - Can be used for defining availability factors for the process activity (amount stored), process output flow, or process input flow, or any combination of these.
-See Section {numref}`%s <constraints>` for additional information.
+See Section {numref}`%s <equations-constraints>` for additional information.
 * - NCAP_AFCS (r,y,p,cg,s)
   - As NCAP_AFC above, but can be specified for individual timeslices.
 NCAP_AFCs values override NCAP_AFC values defined at the same level.
 ```